-Ukraine says 25 killed in attack on civilian convoy in Zaporizhzhia
+Ukraine Says 25 Are Dead in Attack on Civilian Convoy in Zaporizhzhia

 “Amid its losses on the battlefield, Russia continues strikes on Ukrainian civilians, a further demonstration that Ukraine’s fight is not only a fight for freedom and sovereignty, but for survival,” she wrote on Twitter.

 A strike also hit residential neighborhoods in Mykolaiv, killing at least three and wounding 19, the regional governor said.
-Russian strikes also hit a bus depot in the city of Dnipro, and Ukraine’s military said that at least a half-dozen Iranian-made kamikaze drones had been fired at targets in southern Ukraine.
+Russian strikes hit a bus depot in the city of Dnipro, and Ukraine’s military said that at least a half-dozen Iranian-made kamikaze drones had been fired at targets in southern Ukraine.

 The governor of Zaporizhzhia, Oleksandr Starukh, said a rocket had hit a convoy of cars lined up at a checkpoint on the outskirts of the city.
 People in the convoy were waiting to be allowed into Russian-occupied territory to pick up relatives and deliver humanitarian aid, he said.